 Which industries have higher rates of drug and alcohol use?

 While any figures higher than 0% are too high when it comes to the workplace, certain occupations were found to have been at a higher risk for alcohol and illicit drug use.
-The occupations that showed high rates of substance use include:
+A report by The National Centre for Education and Training on Addictions, found that occupations that showed high rates of substance use include: